therealsmat/portfolio/priv/posts/2024/11-14-machine-learning-vector-search.md

 We created a collection called `my_books` with default `dense vector` presets.
 We have set the size to match the vector dimension of the model, which in this case is 384, and also set the distance to `Cosine`.
-We won't dive deep on details about why `Cosine` was picked or what other values there are but they are generally used for texts.
+Cosine distance measures the similarity between two vectors based on the angle between them, which is particularly effective for comparing text embeddings.

-Finally, lets test our search.
+Finally, let's test our search.
 I am interested in the top 3 `Comical fiction series` books.
 ```elixir
 query = to_vector.("Comical fictional series")